AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

     end Array_Util;

-This program is correct, but GNATprove cannot prove that ``J`` stays in the index range of ``B`` (the unproved index check) or even that it stays in the bounds of its type (the unproved overflow check).
-Indeed, when checking the body of the loop, GNATprove forgets everything about the current value of ``J`` as it has been modified by previous iterations of the loop.
+This program is correct, but GNATprove can't prove that ``J`` is always in the index range of ``B`` (the unproved index check) or even that it's always within the bounds of its type (the unproved overflow check).
+Indeed, when checking the body of the loop, GNATprove forgets everything about the current value of ``J`` because it's been modified by previous loop iterations.
 To get more precise results, we need to provide a loop invariant.

 Example #7
 ~~~~~~~~~~

-Let's add a loop invariant that states that ``J`` stays in the index range of
+Let's add a loop invariant that states that ``J`` stays in the index range
-``B``, and let's protect the increment to ``J`` by checking that it is not
+of ``B`` and let's protect the increment to ``J`` by checking that it's not
 already the maximal integer value.

 .. code:: ada